 Coping with moisture

-The reason laminate flooring can’t claim to be waterproof is that the inner core is made from wood fibres.
+The reason laminate flooring can’t claim to be waterproof is that the inner core is made from HDF(high density fibre).
 Of course, wood fibres expand once they get wet, whereas, in vinyl or loose lay or hybrid flooring, there are no wood fibre components in it.
-It’s either a plastic composite or it’s a limestone composite within the inner core, which makes it completely waterproof.
+It’s either a plastic composite or it’s a limestone composite within the inner core, which makes it more moisture resistant.

 Things to watch out for

-Something to watch out for is that its status as moisture resistant means laminate isn’t considered weatherproof by manufacturers.
+Something to watch out for is that its status as moisture resistant means laminate isn’t considered waterproof by manufacturers.
 This means if it’s used on an outside deck, even if it’s undercover, it won’t be covered by the warranty.
 It’s for internal use only.
+This is the same precedent for hybrid flooring and vinyl flooring.

-When you’re cleaning your flooring, just use a spray mop with a microfibre pad, with plain water.
-You don’t want any chemicals reacting with the flooring and damaging it.
-This method exposes the boards to very little water, and the wax edging is there to protect it, so washing your floors isn’t going to harm them in any way.
+When you’re cleaning your flooring, just use a spray mop with a microfibre pad, with plain water, or preferably, we recommend BONA cleaning products.
+You can refer to Bona cleaning products in our accessories page on our website.
+You don’t want any chemicals reacting with the flooring and damaging it, as this would void your flooring warranty.
+This method exposes the boards to very little water, so washing your floors isn’t going to harm them in any way.
+Never use steam mops on any floating floor, as it can harm your floor with heat and could penetrate the inner core.
 Some manufacturers recommend using their own brand of cleaning products, but that’s the only time you’d ever consider using anything other than water on your laminate.

 Visit our showroom for premium products

-Karma Flooring is a direct laminate flooring importer based in Bayswater, Melbourne.
-You save because you can buy directly from our factory, but we’ll never offer you anything but the best product and service, and the best price.
+Karma Flooring is a direct laminate flooring importer with locations in Bayswater, Epping, Traralgon and Carrum Downs.
+You save because you can buy directly from our factory, but we’ll never offer you anything but the best product, service, and of course the best price.